kallavinka8045/icassp2021/index.md

 </table>

 # English samples
-For English, each model was trained on [LJSpeech](https://keithito.com/LJ-Speech-Dataset/) and [LibriTTS](https://openslr.org/60/) with 905 speakers and 129k utterances for English.
+For English, each model was trained on [LJSpeech](https://keithito.com/LJ-Speech-Dataset/) and [LibriTTS](https://openslr.org/60/) datasets with 905 speakers and 129k utterances.
 'Seen' or 'in-domain' indicates that the speaker or domain has been trained.
 'Unseen' or 'out-of-domain' indicates that the speaker or domain has never been trained.

 ## Seen speakers scenarios